A recent local magazine edition caught my attention.

 I am fine if you disagree with me.
 Many dear friends disagree with me, and we can get along.
-They are valuable in my life.
 But please don’t patronize or belittle those you disagree with in an effort to rally your troops.

-I’ve no doubt Piehl is a great person and valuable contributor to your magazine, and many of the charities she suggests supporting at the end of this article are wonderful.
+I’ve no doubt Piehl is a great person and valuable contributor to that magazine, and many of the charities she suggests supporting at the end of this article are wonderful.
 Her admonition of encouraging people to do something isn’t one I would ever argue with; I am a big fan of people doing something.
-However, I hope Piehl, and your magazine, will rethink any assumptions on who is and isn’t pro-life, assumptions on women, and try again.
+However, I hope Piehl will rethink any assumptions on who is and isn’t pro-life, assumptions on women, and try again.